WWBN/AVideo/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.3-8892BF.svg?style=flat-square)](https://php.net/)
 [![GitHub release](https://img.shields.io/github/v/release/WWBN/AVideo)](https://github.com/WWBN/AVideo/releases)

-# Demo Sites
+# Demonstration Sites

+* <a href="http://demo.avideo.com/" target="_blank">AVideo Platform Full-Access Demo</a>
+  - We provide you with a full-access demo site sample, which includes access to the admin account.
+To upload and manage videos, you will need the default admin password.
+User: admin and Password: 123.
+There is also a non-admin user and password (for commenting only).
+User: test and Password: test."
 * <a href="https://flix.avideo.com/" target="_blank">AVideo Platform Flix Demo</a>
-  - We provide you a AVideo Flix Style site sample.
-On this site you can subscribe (with real money on PayPal). this subscription will allow you to watch our private videos.
-There is an user that you can use to see how it works. user: test and pass: test.
+  - We offer you a demonstration of the AVideo Flix Style site.
+On this site, you can subscribe using real money through PayPal, which will grant you access to our private videos.
+We have provided a test user for you to experience how the site works.
+User: test and Password: test.
 * <a href="https://tutorials.avideo.com/" target="_blank">AVideo Platform Gallery Demo</a>
-  - We've provided a sample Video Gallery site, which is also our tutorials site.
-On this sample you can login, subscribe, like, dislike and comment. but you can not upload videos.
+  - We have also provided a sample Video Gallery site, which doubles as our tutorial site.
+In this demonstration, you can log in, subscribe, like, dislike, and comment, but uploading videos is not allowed.
-* <a href="http://demo.avideo.com/" target="_blank">AVideo Platform Full-Access Demo</a>
-  - We provide you a Demo site sample with full access to the admin account.
-You will need an admin password to upload and manage videos, it is by default. user: admin and pass: 123.
-Also there is a non admin user and password (Only for comments). user: test and pass: test.

 # AVideo